Andrey Vyshinsky: Wartime diplomat

+In June 1937, Vyshinsky took part in negotiations with the US Ambassador in Moscow, Joseph E. Davies, over trade debts, and after the completion of the last of the major show trials, in March 1938, he entered another phase in his career, devoted primarily to foreign affairs.
+Vyshinsky had a low opinion of diplomats because they often complained about the effect of trials on opinions in the West.
 The Great Purge inflicted tremendous losses on the People's Commissariat of Foreign Affairs.
-Maxim Litvinov was one of the few diplomats who survived and he was dismissed.
-Vyshinsky had a low opinion of diplomats because they often complained about the effect of trials on opinions in the West.
+Maxim Litvinov was one of the few diplomats who survived and he was dismissed in 1939, and replaced by Vyacheslav Molotov.

-In 1939, Vyshinsky entered another phase of his career when he introduced a motion to the Supreme Soviet to bring the Western Ukraine into the USSR.
-Afterwards, as deputy chairman of the People's Commissariat, which oversaw culture and education, as this area and others were incorporated more fully into the USSR, he directed efforts to convert the written alphabets of conquered peoples to the Cyrillic alphabet.

-In June 1940 Vyshinsky was sent to Latvia to supervise the establishment of a pro-Soviet government and incorporation of that country into the USSR.
+In 1939, Vyshinsky introduced a motion to the Supreme Soviet to bring Western Ukraine into the USSR.
+In June to August 1940 he was sent to Latvia to supervise the establishment of a pro-Soviet government and incorporation of that country into the USSR.
 He was generally well received, and he set out to purge the Latvian Communist Party of Trotskyists, Bukharinites, and possible foreign agents.
 In July 1940, a Latvian Soviet Republic was proclaimed.
 It was, unsurprisingly, granted admission to the USSR.

-As a result of this success, he was named Deputy People's Commissar of Foreign Affairs, and taken into greater confidence by Stalin, Lavrentiy Beria, and Vyacheslav Molotov.
+As a result of this success, on 6 September 1940, he was named First Deputy People's Commissar of Foreign Affairs, and taken into greater confidence by Stalin, Lavrentiy Beria, and Vyacheslav Molotov.
+His main responsibility was Eastern Europe, though he was the official that Stafford Cripps dealt with during his period as British Ambassador, and the one to whom Cripps passed on Winston Churchill's warning that Germany might be intending to invade the USSR, which Vyshinsky refused to discuss.

 After the German invasion of the Soviet Union Vyshinsky was transferred to the shadow capital at Kuibyshev.
 He remained here for much of the war, but he continued to act as a loyal functionary, and attempted to ingratiate himself with Archibald Clark Kerr and visiting Republican presidential candidate Wendell Willkie.
 During the Tehran Conference in 1943, he remained in the Soviet Union to "keep shop" while most of the leadership was abroad.
 Stalin appointed him to the Allied Control Council on Italian affairs where he began organizing the repatriation of Soviet POWs (including those who did not want to return to the Soviet Union).
 He also began to liaise with the Italian Communist Party in Naples.

 In February 1945, he accompanied Stalin, Molotov, and Beria to the Yalta Conference.
 After returning to Moscow he was dispatched to Romania, where he arranged for a communist regime to assume control in 1945.
 He then once again accompanied the Soviet leadership to the Potsdam Conference.
+On 26 February 1946, he rushed to Bucharest to force King Michael of Romania, whose palace was surrounded by Soviet tanks, to dismiss the anti-communist head of government, General Nicolae Rădescu and appoint the pro-communist Petru Groza.

 British diplomat Sir Frank Roberts, who served as British chargé d'affaires in Moscow from February 1945 to October 1947, described him as follows: